How Humming Can Change Your Life, Balance Your Nervous System and Calm Your Mind.

 There is a fabulously complex substance created by our body, primarily in the paranasal sinuses, as well as the empty cavities of the head, just behind your nose, in the cheekbones, and forehead, which helps prepare the body to deal with hardship, called nitric oxide (NO).

-It is a mild bronchodilator, which means it expands the breathing tubes (which can spasm in times of stress), an immunomodulator that increases or decreases inflammation levels in the body to fight off disease, as well as being an antifungal, antiviral, and antibacterial.
+It is a mild bronchodilator, which expands the breathing tubes (which can spasm in times of stress).
+This immunomodulator increases or decreases inflammation levels in the body to fight off disease and is an antifungal, antiviral, and antibacterial.

 With humming we can say something without having to use words, and the person we are speaking to will get the idea.